nuagenetworks/nuage-metroae/Documentation/Docker.md

 ## Prerequisites / Requirements
 * Docker must be installed on the system and running
-* If using linux selinux enforcement must be turned off
 * Locally available image files for VCS or VNS deployments

 ## Supported Commands